Working in Seville

 Shutterstock.com

 Seville is the capital of the autonomous community of Andalusia and home to its government.
-It is a vibrant Mediterranean city on the banks of the Guadalquivir River with a population of approximately 700,000, making it the fourth populous city in Spain.
-As the country's only inland port, it is a busy centre of trade as well as a financial and cultural hub.
+It is a lively Mediterranean city on the banks of the Guadalquivir River with a population of approximately 684,000, making it the fourth most populous city in Spain.
+As the country's only inland port, it is a busy center of trade as well as a financial and cultural hub.

-If you are an expat wanting a job in Seville, you may find the going difficult.
-Currently, the unemployment rate stands at close to 25%, higher than the national rate of 15%.
-However, the City Council of Seville has adopted Strategic Plan 2030 by which it hopes to make the Andalusian capital a more dynamic, open, sustainable, and innovative place.
+If you are an expat wanting a job in Seville, there is good news.
+The City Council of Seville has adopted Strategic Plan 2030, by which it hopes to make the Andalusian capital a more dynamic, open, sustainable, and innovative place.
 One of the six objectives is to generate employment and economic development.

 Seville's economy